citp/privacy-policy-historical/o/ou/out/outdoorphotographer.com.md

 We do not automatically log personal data nor do we link information automatically logged by other means with personal data about specific individuals.

-With the exception of the Golf Tips Media Kit registration page, we do not use cookies to store personal data nor do we link non-personal information stored in cookies with personal data about specific individuals.
+With the exception of the Golf Tips Media Kit registration page and the gtcc.com log-in page, we do not use cookies to store personal data nor do we link non-personal information stored in cookies with personal data about specific individuals.

 **